 The counties of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma together as a region.

-The Plan Bay Area 2050 Blueprint was the “first draft” of Plan Bay Area 2050, establishing 35 transportation, housing, economic and environmental strategies.
+The Plan Bay Area 2050 Blueprint was the “first draft” of Plan Bay Area 2050, the current long-range regional plan.
 The Final Blueprint was approved by MTC and the ABAG Executive Board in fall 2020 and winter 2021.

 Measures taken or equipment used to improve the quality and safety of existing buildings that were built before modern codes.
 Retrofits can be done to improve performance in fire or seismic conditions, or to improve water or energy efficiency.